at

 In the first case, return the indexes of the elements of X that are true.

-In the second case, return the elements in X that correspond to the elements in Y that are true.
+• If index is a Boolean expression, at returns the elements in X that correspond to the elements in Y that are true.
 Function at is equivalent to brackets operator [].
 For example, “X.at(X>3) is equivalent to “X[X>3]”.

 Examples